Please check regularly for exciting opportunities to join our successful charity team.

-The team is dispatched by helicopter or Critical Care Car to the most serious incidents and medical emergencies – 1,824 in 2017.
+The team is dispatched by helicopter or critical care car to the most serious incidents and medical emergencies – 1,887 in 2018.
 GWAAC is one of the busiest air ambulances in the country, covering rural and urban areas, adults and children, and dealing with an even split of trauma and medical incidents.
 This role offers un-paralleled clinical experience and the opportunity to further develop your skills alongside a team of highly respected Specialist Paramedics and Consultants in Emergency Medicine, Intensive Care, Anaesthesia and Paediatrics.
 Each team consists of a Critical Care Doctor, a Specialist Paramedic in Critical Care, and if using the helicopter, an experienced pilot.
 At GWAAC the emphasis is on working as a team, acknowledging that each profession has different skills, but that together we are stronger than the sum of our parts.

 GWAAC is a training unit, one of the few air ambulances accredited as a PHEM training centre, and expects formal training to be completed on every shift.
 Crew members are expected to help with the running of the unit and supporting the charitable aspects of the work – the need to raise over £3m each year means that the team is often in demand for media interviews and visits from ex-patients.
 Responsibilities for various tasks and developments are usually shared between team members, and there are a number of leadership positions which doctors and paramedics fill alongside their clinical shifts.
 This means that working with GWAAC is diverse, fun, challenging and very rewarding.

 The GWAAC service covers the 2.1m people in Bristol, Bath and North East Somerset, South Gloucestershire, Gloucestershire, North Somerset and surrounding areas.
 It was formed in 2008 and since its inception has delivered the Gold Standard of Critical Care via car or helicopter.
-In 2018 GWAAC launched a capital appeal to purchase a new, purpose built air base at the Almondsbury Interchange in South Gloucestershire.
-Further details are available at www.BuyOurBase.co.uk .
-This will provide enhanced facilities for the crew and a stable home for the future.
+In 2018 GWAAC moved into a purpose built airbase, which we now own.
+This provides enhanced facilities for the crew and a stable home for the future.

-To apply, please review the attached role description and person specification, and send a CV and covering letter explaining how you meet this specification to our new Lead Doctor, Ed Valentine, at email@example.com by 9am on Monday 27th August.
+To apply, please review the attached role description and person specification, and send a CV and covering letter explaining how you meet this specification to our Lead Doctor, Ed Valentine, at email@example.com by 9am on 8th July 2019.
 If you would like to discuss this before applying, please email Ed with suggested availability for a telephone conversation.
-Interviews will take place on the morning of Monday 3rd September at the GWAAC office near Ashton Gate.

 Great Western Air Ambulance Charity (GWAAC) is looking to expand the number of lottery canvassers in the region recruiting players for our highly successful weekly lottery.